nombrekeff/bugsweeper/README.md

 # Bugsweeper

-Minesweeper written in Dart, and UI made with Flutter.
+Minesweeper written in Dart, UI made with Flutter.
+It's built to run in web for now, but is somewhat prepared to be run in Android or iOS too with minimal work.

+Includes:
+* Minesweeper game logic
+* Flutter UI & Navigation
+* Unit Tests

+Missing:
+* Widget / e2e tests
+* Animations & effects
+* Game timer

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: